tan274/allstate-claim-severity/README.md

 | cat2 | 0.060 |
 | cat1 | 0.054 |

+Feature importance is heavily concentrated: the top 10 features account for ~50% of total mean absolute SHAP, while 99 of 130 features have near-zero impact. `cat80` alone accounts for ~15% of total importance, suggesting a single anonymized categorical variable is the strongest driver of claim cost predictions.

-Since features are anonymized and frequency-encoded, interpretation is directional only — the direction of each feature's effect varies and is best read from the summary plot rather than assumed.
-What these features represent in the real world is unknown.
+Since all features are anonymized and frequency-encoded, directional interpretation isn't possible — we can say which features matter most, but not what they represent in the real world.
 See `artifacts/shap_summary.png` for the full summary plot.

+The residuals plot (`artifacts/residuals.png`) shows the model systematically underpredicts large claims — mean residual is +$226 for claims under $10k but +$5,852 for claims over $10k.
+This is a known limitation of log-transform regression on heavy-tailed targets.

 ---